Trek through Numbers

 Scripture reading for March 16th: Numbers 34-36, Luke 4

-Leviticus 35:33-34 “You shall not pollute the land in which you live, for blood pollutes the land and no atonement can be made for the land for the blood that is shed in it, except by the blood of the one who shed it.
+Numbers 35:33-34 “You shall not pollute the land in which you live, for blood pollutes the land, and no atonement can be made for the land for the blood that is shed in it, except by the blood of the one who shed it.
 You shall not defile the land in which you live, in the midst of which I dwell, for I the Lord dwell in the midst of the people of Israel.”

-Scripture reading for March 13th: Numbers 30-33, Psalm 35, Luke 3
+Scripture reading for March 15th: Numbers 30-33, Psalm 35, Luke 3

-Scripture reading for March 12th: Numbers 26-29, Luke 2
+Scripture reading for March 14th: Numbers 26-29, Luke 2

 Scripture reading for March 11th: Numbers 22-25, Luke 1

-Key Scriptures: Luke 1:30-33 “And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
-And behold, you will conceive in your womb and bear a Son, and you shall call His Name Jesus.
+Luke 1:26-33 “In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David.
+And the virgin’s name was Mary.
+And he came to her and said, “Greetings, O favored one, the Lord is with you!”
+But she was greatly troubled at the saying, and tried to discern what sort of greeting this might be.
+And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
+And behold, you will conceive in your womb and bear a son, and you shall call His Name Jesus.
 He will be great and will be called the Son of the Most High.
-And the Lord God will give to Him the throne of His father David, and He will reign over the house of Jacob forever and of His kingdom there will be no end.”
+And the Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever and of His kingdom there will be no end.”

-Numbers 24:17 “I see Him, but not now; I behold Him, but not near: a star shall come out of Jacob, and a scepter shall rise out of Israel; it shall crush the forehead of Moab and break down all the sons of Sheth.”
+Numbers 24:15-17 “And he took up his discourse and said, “The oracle of Balaam the son of Beor, the oracle of the man whose eye is opened, the oracle of him who hears the words of God, and knows the knowledge of the Most High, who see the vision of the Almighty, falling down with his eyes uncovered: I see Him, but not now; I behold Him, but not near; a Star shall come out of Jacob, and a scepter shall rise out of Israel; it shall crush the forehead of Moab and break down all the sons of Sheth.”

 Scripture reading for March 10th: Numbers 19-21, Colossians 4